ramesaliyev/ytu-yemek/README.md

 Simple menu fetcher for Yildiz Technical University.
 Serves menu as text.
 Useful for using in automation, such as IOS automations.
+Works on top of [cloudflare's workers](https://workers.cloudflare.com/).

 #### API